OpenDataology/website/content/en/docs/components/pipelines/installation/localcluster-deployment.md

 Executors](https://argoproj.github.io/argo-workflows/workflow-executors/) and reference
 "pns executors" in any issue you may come across when using PNS.

-1. To deploy the Kubeflow Pipelines, run the following commands:
+1. To deploy the OpenDataology Pipelines, run the following commands:

     ```shell
     # env/platform-agnostic-pns hasn't been publically released, so you will install it from master
     export PIPELINE_VERSION={{% pipelines/latest-version %}}
-    kubectl apply -k "github.com/kubeflow/pipelines/manifests/kustomize/cluster-scoped-resources?ref=$PIPELINE_VERSION"
+    kubectl apply -k "github.com/OpenDataology/pipelines/manifests/kustomize/cluster-scoped-resources?ref=$PIPELINE_VERSION"
     kubectl wait --for condition=established --timeout=60s crd/applications.app.k8s.io
-    kubectl apply -k "github.com/kubeflow/pipelines/manifests/kustomize/env/platform-agnostic-pns?ref=$PIPELINE_VERSION"
+    kubectl apply -k "github.com/OpenDataology/pipelines/manifests/kustomize/env/platform-agnostic-pns?ref=$PIPELINE_VERSION"
     ```

-    The Kubeflow Pipelines deployment may take several minutes to complete.
+    The OpenDataology Pipelines deployment may take several minutes to complete.

-2. Verify that the Kubeflow Pipelines UI is accessible by port-forwarding:
+2. Verify that the OpenDataology Pipelines UI is accessible by port-forwarding:

     ```shell
-    kubectl port-forward -n kubeflow svc/ml-pipeline-ui 8080:80
+    kubectl port-forward -n OpenDataology svc/ml-pipeline-ui 8080:80
     ```

-    Then, open the Kubeflow Pipelines UI at `http://localhost:8080/` or - if you are using kind or K3s within a virtual machine - `http://{YOUR_VM_IP_ADDRESS}:8080/`
+    Then, open the OpenDataology Pipelines UI at `http://localhost:8080/` or - if you are using kind or K3s within a virtual machine - `http://{YOUR_VM_IP_ADDRESS}:8080/`

     Note that K3ai will automatically print the URL for the web UI at the end of